weakish/docs-en/views/realtime-guide-intermediate.md

 - The user opens a conversation
 - The user is already in a conversation and a new message comes in

+> Implementation details on unread message counts with SDKs for mobile devices:

+> iOS SDKs (Objective-C and Swift) will fetch all `UNREAD_MESSAGES_COUNT_UPDATE` events provided by the cloud side on login,
+> while Android SDK only fetches new events after previous fetch (Android SDK remembers last fetch timestamp).

+> Thus both Android developers and iOS developers need to cache the unread events at the application level, otherwise some conversations may have inaccurate unread counts.
+> For Android SDK, unread events of some conversations were fetched on previous logins, not on this login.
+> For iOS SDKs, unread events are only available for 50 most recent conversations only, since the cloud side tracks at most 50 conversations.

 ## Multi Device Sign-on and Single Device Sign-on